Menpo : The Samurai armor face guard history and types

 0 comments

-Menpo 面頬 refers to protective gear designed to guard the face.
+The Samurai mask are called Menpo 面頬.
 Menpo was born in the late Heian period, and since then, various types have been created depending on the parts of the face to be protected and their uses.
-From the Muromachi period onwards, Menpo was used not only as protective gear but also as a means to intimidate the enemy.
+There are face guard in other country's armor as well, but the Japanese Menpo is the most unique one.

 As a result, the design become more than a simple protective gear, but also with various expressions using motifs that resemble human faces, animal faces, monsters, and gods and Buddhas.